chrismojekwu/react-smartmultiparts/README.md

 npm i react-smartmultiparts
 ```

-## Input Types Supported:
-#### Input Type - (Field Name) - Info

-Text Inputs - (*DEFAULT*) - Any field value supplied will generate a text input.

-Text Area - (*comments*) - Providing a "comments" field will generate a Text Area Input.

-Filename - (*filename*) - Using "filename" as a field will generate the filename inside of the form and include it in the multipart data.

-Coverage for more input types will be available in future versions.

 ## Usage:

 The FormOne component accepts a list of filetypes as a "fileTypes" prop and form fields as "fields" prop.